-The economy of the UK is made up of institutional units which have a centre of economic interest in the UK economic territory.
-These units are known as resident units and it is their transactions which are recorded in the UK national accounts.
+The economy of the UK is made up of institutional units that have a centre of economic interest in the UK economic territory.
+These units are known as resident units and it is their transactions that are recorded in the UK National Accounts.